-Principal options Explanation and implications √ or x Cost estimate and timing Preferred Option 1 Implement the future works schedule which: The works schedule prioritises renewals which reduce resilience risks for the network and lifeline routes. ✓ \$15-30M over the next 30 years. uses lifeline route status and ONRC as factors when prioritising structure renewals and resilience-related capex works. considers ONRC, and if alternative routes or sole access is available to customers, when prioritising structure renewals and resilience-related capex works.
+Principal options Explanation and implications √ or x Cost estimate and timing Preferred Option 1 Implement the future works schedule which: uses lifeline route status and ONRC as factors when prioritising structure renewals and resilience-related capex works. considers ONRC, and if alternative routes or sole access is available to customers, when prioritising structure renewals and resilience-related capex works.
 Caters for an alternative parallel resilience route for heavy traffic when the state highway is closed via Waimea Road/Main Road Stoke.
 Review ownership of very low volume roads to concentrate resources where needs are more efficiently managed as public assets.
+The works schedule prioritises renewals which reduce resilience risks for the network and lifeline routes.
 Right time right intervention (value for money) is a focus of the AMP.
 For example, renewal in coastal areas which are being flooded more often might not be prioritised due to the natural hazard making the demand redundant.
 Existing networks may need to be supplemented/ replaced with new networks with greater resilience and lower risk exposure.
-This includes working with Waka Kotahi where the state highway is more at risk than the local network.
+This includes working with Waka Kotahi where the state highway is more at risk than the local network. ~ \$15-30M over the next 30 years.
 Preferred Option 2 New infrastructure and new developments are constructed in a manner that increases resilience, such as providing connections to adjacent networks so there are multiple access/ egress points for each community.
 This approach will have less focus on car access by multiple access routes.
 These requirements help to future-proof new development and are reflected in the LDM 2019.
 One of the problems for Nelson is the high number of areas with a single entry and exit, including the Maitai, Brook and Stoke valleys, as well as the Glen and Cable Bay.
 This option does not fix the lifeline routes which are constrained by terrain and unlikely to be developed further in the 30-year period to fix the resilience issues.
 Caution is required to avoid inheriting high maintenance options.
-Some of the costs new infrastructure are developer cost Preferred Option 3 Zoning to encourage more small commercial community hubs eg for medical practitioners and basic food supplies.
-Review of the Nelson Plan zoning requirements, plan change and consultation. ✓ Staff time and consultation costs.
+Some of the costs of new infrastructure are developer costs.
+Preferred Option 3 Zoning to encourage more small commercial community hubs eg for medical practitioners and basic food supplies.
+Review of the Nelson Plan zoning requirements, plan change and consultation. ~ Staff time and consultation costs.
 Long term enabler for communities to create the community hubs they need.